JJones780/EasyCryptJS/README.md

   ( https://github.com/neodon/gibberish-aes ).

 By "Me" I mean me, the author..  if you're really paranoid you still have plenty of others to worry about ;)

+NOTE: Some web email services add in extra spaces in the middle of lines which will break your encoded block.
+This seems to be intentional.
+New version removes spaces before decrypting.